section-engineering-education/engineering-education/articles/nodejs-adminbro/index.md

 3. Have a web browser on your system, preferably [Google Chrome](https://www.google.com/chrome/).

-4. Have [Node.js](https://nodejs.org/en/) runtime installed on your system.
+4. Have [Node.js](https://nodejs.org/en/) installed on your machine.

 5. [MongoDB](https://www.mongodb.com/try/download/community) NoSQL database installed on your system or a cloud solution such as [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).

 ### Setup The Project

-To start our project, create a folder named `Express-AdminBro` and open it on your favorite IDE.
-In my case, I will be using VS Code.
-Inside this folder, setup a new project using the command `npm init -y` to generate an initial package.json for our project.
-This project will need various npm packages from the npm registry.
-Below is the npm packages required:
+First, create a folder named `Express-AdminBro` and open it on your IDE, I will be using VS Code.
+Inside this folder, setup a new project using the command `npm init -y` to generate an initial `package.json` file for our project.
+We need various npm packages from the npm registry which include:

-- express: Express is a backend Node.js web application framework for building web applications and APIs.
+- express: Express is a Node.js framework for building web applications and backend APIs.

-- mongoose: Mongoose is an asynchronous database driver or Object Data Mapper for MongoDB that connects the application to the database layer and performs query operations.
+- mongoose: Mongoose is an Object Data Mapper for MongoDB that connects the application to the database layer our asynchronous performs query operations.

 - admin-bro: AdminBro is an admin interface that can be plugged into a Node.js application thus improving the developer experience.
-By providing database models (like posts, comments, stores, products, etc), AdminBro generates React UI which will allow us (or other trusted users) to manage content.
+It generates an interface which will allow us to manage content.

 - @admin-bro/express: `@admin-bro/express` is a plugin that will help us add AdminBro to the Express application.

 - @admin-bro/mongoose: `@admin-bro/mongoose` is a Mongoose database adapter for AdminBro.

-- nodemon: nodemon is a development dependency package.
-It constantly monitors our applications by automatically restarting the server when any of our application files changes.
+- nodemon: nodemon is a development dependency package to monitors our applications and restart the server.

-- tslib: This `tslib` module is a runtime library for TypeScript that contains all of the TypeScript helper functions.
+- tslib: `tslib` is a module runtime library for TypeScript with Typescript helper functions.
+Our AdminBro will need it.

 - express-session: This is a session middleware and will be required by our Admin panel.